PSLmodels/OG-USA/docs/book/content/calibration/UBI.md

     ubi^{\$}_{j,s,t} = ubi^{\$}_{j,s,t=0} \quad\forall j,s,t
   ```

-  As described in Chapter {ref}`Chap_Stnrz`, the stationarized UBI transfer to each household $\hat{ubi}_{j,s,t}$ is the nonstationary transfer divided by the growth rate since the initial period.
+  As described in the [OG-Core chapter on stationarization](https://pslmodels.github.io/OG-Core/content/theory/stationarization.html), the stationarized UBI transfer to each household $\hat{ubi}_{j,s,t}$ is the nonstationary transfer divided by the growth rate since the initial period.
 When the long-run economic growth rate is positive $g_y>0$ and the UBI specification is not growth-adjusted the steady-state stationary UBI household transfer is zero $\overline{ubi}_{j,s}=0$ for all lifetime income groups $j$ and ages $s$ as time periods $t$ go to infinity.
 However, to simplify, we assume in this case that the stationarized steady-state UBI transfer matrix to households is the stationarized value of that matrix in period $T$.

   ```{math}
   :label: EqUBIubi_mod_NonGrwAdj_SS